phollyer/ElmX/README.md

 If you're not sure where to place the binary, you can place it in `/usr/local/bin`, which is a good place for user installed binaries.

-You'll need to make the binary executable, so open a terminal and run the following command:
+If you need to make the binary executable, open a terminal and run the following command:

 ``` shell
 chmod 755 /path/to/elmx